gallo-json/rpi-mp3-player/README.md

 I lost my mp3 player so I'm making one

+## How to run.

-Add python script to /etc/rc.local to run it on startup sudo python3 player.py
+1. Add python script to `/etc/rc.local` to run it on startup
+2. Run, `sudo python3 player.py`